 Your Teams Separate Themselves

 Agile software development relies on a cohesive team effort.
 Strongly defined lines between team members can create sprint problems and delays.
-For an example, consider a front-end developer working on five stories with similar UI components.
+For example, consider a front-end developer working on five stories with similar UI components.
 At the same time, a back-end developer is working on the query portion of those same stories.
 What happens when the front-end work takes less time?
 It’s possible at the end of the sprint, all the front-end work might be complete, but the back-end developer has only completed four stories out of five.

 This issue can be alleviated by instilling the idea of shared-team ownership.
-In the above example, if there were greater communication and teamwork, that front-end developer could recognize that the back-end tasks may not be completed and offer to assist.
+In the above example, if there were greater communication and teamwork, the front-end developer could recognize that the back-end tasks may not be completed and offer to assist.
 Perhaps those two teammates could work on stories at the same time, moving forward on each one together.
 Everyone on an agile team has their own specialty, but by thinking more as generalists in the big picture, individuals can discover opportunities to assist in areas outside of their silo.
 A shared ownership model will quickly result in better team velocity as well.

-Your Stand Ups Aren’t Effective
+Your Stand-Ups Aren’t Effective

-The role of the scrum master is a crucial one for fostering the shared-team ownership model, and it’s specifically during daily stand ups where issues and opportunities for improvement should be uncovered.
-If a scrum master recognizes that a back-end developer is likely to miss a deadline on a task, then they can use time during the stand up to see who is available to assist.
-Effective stand ups realize issues in real-time, so rather than missing a sprint deadline and then trying to figure out how that happened, problems can be discovered and solved throughout the course of the sprint.
+The role of the scrum master is a crucial one for fostering the shared-team ownership model, and it’s specifically during daily stand-ups where issues and opportunities for improvement should be uncovered.
+If a scrum master recognizes that a back-end developer is likely to miss a deadline on a task, then they can use time during the stand-up to see who is available to assist.
+Effective stand-ups realize issues in real-time, so rather than missing a sprint deadline and then trying to figure out how that happened, problems can be discovered and solved throughout the course of the sprint.

-Stand ups are the best opportunity to bring a cohesive sense of teamwork to the Agile process.
+Stand-ups are the best opportunity to bring a cohesive sense of teamwork to the Agile process.
 Individuals must feel comfortable describing their blockers (why they are struggling to complete a certain task), and others should be ready to help whenever possible.
 This provides the opportunity to shed light on issues faster and enhances the ability to collaborate.
-The scrum master’s role is to keep these individuals connected and engaged, which subsequently helps to avoid communication break down and encourages cross-team synergy.
+The scrum master’s role is to keep these individuals connected and engaged, which subsequently helps to avoid communication breakdown and encourages cross-team synergy.

 Learning from Missed Sprints

 Above all, remember this: a missed sprint is OK.
 It will happen and should be openly discussed during team retrospectives.
 Discover the root cause for a missed sprint, likely one of the above four points, and use it to improve the process.
 Take that lesson into the next story grooming and sprint planning session.
 A foundational principle of Agile is to fail fast.
-Sometimes that failure is not in the code or feature being developed, but in the process itself.
+Sometimes that failure is not in the code or feature being developed but in the process itself.
 It’s the way that organizations and teams respond to missed sprints that dictates overall success or failure.